eddow/omni18n-vue/README.md

   A specific access is added to retrieve a partial translation, but this is only used on SSR and the data retrieved through page data.
 - TODO: Translators interactions (get/put)
 - TODO: Developers interactions (patch/delete)

+## The inexistent message...

+...Is about the fact it's logged server-side